Jay and the Americans: Split

-Sale of the band name and "reunion" (2006-present)
+Sale of the band name and reunion (2006-present)

 The group backstage at Massillon, Ohio (August 2008) L-R Sandy Deanne, Jay Reincke, Marty Sanders, Howie Kane.

-In 2006, Jay Black filed for bankruptcy due to gambling debts, and his ownership of the name "Jay & The Americans" was sold by the bankruptcy trustee to Sandy Deanne (Yaguda), Black's former bandmate and original member of Jay & The Americans, for $100,000.
+In 2006, Jay Black filed for bankruptcy due to gambling debts, and his ownership of the name "Jay & The Americans" was sold by the bankruptcy trustee to Sandy Deanne for $100,000.
 With the name purchase, former members Deanne, Howard Kane, and Marty Sanders reunited, and recruited a sound-alike singer from Chicago, coincidentally nicknamed "Jay."
-Reincke was formerly a carpet company employee who, according to Yaguda, had sung in a Jay and the Americans tribute act for 30 years and was another bidder in the auction for the rights to the group's name.
+Jay Reincke was formerly a carpet company employee who, according to Deanne, had sung in a Jay and the Americans tribute act for 30 years and was another bidder in the auction for the rights to the group's name.
 Thus, John "Jay" Reincke became the third "Jay" and the band returned to playing both national and international music venues.
 Since reuniting, the band performs an "average [of] between forty-five and sixty shows per year" in the U.S., Canada, and the Caribbean, according to Rick van Horn, a former contributor to Modern Drummer magazine, who has been the band's touring drummer since 2008 (and who has since become the group's manager and road manager).

 In 2009, the reunited group released a new single, the Christmas song "Christmas in America".
 In 2010, they released two studio albums, 'Til The End of Time and Sweeter Than Wine, their first (studio albums) since 1970.
 Another studio album, Keepin' the Music Alive, followed in 2011.
 They released their most recent studio album, titled 45 RPM, in 2015.